garrison0/philterms/posts/intension-extension.md

   - firstName: Garrison
     lastName: McMullen
 ---
 The **intension** of a term is its meaning.
 Intension contrasts with **extension**.
 The extension of a term is whatever it refers to.
-For example, 'Eiffel tower' refers to the physical structure in Paris.
+For example, 'Eiffel Tower' refers to the physical structure in Paris.

 A term's extension can differ from its intension.
 For example, Clark Kent and Superman refer to the same person, but these two sentences differ: